Broadband is a technology that transmits data at high speed along cables, ISDN / DSLs (Digital Subscriber Lines) and mobile phone networks.

 ADSL broadband comes from your local telephone exchange, owned by BT, through a Fixed Line Access Network made out of copper wires.
-These are the telephone lines which you see in the street.
+These are the telephone lines that you see in the street.

 The lines in the street connect to the wiring inside your house and provide you an internet and phone connection through the BT socket on the wall.
 At this point there is also a piece of equipment called a micro-filter, which separates out your telephone line from your broadband.

-The information that you initially receive in your home is a series of digital signals which are decoded and recoded into usable information - in this case telephone calls and internet use.
-An ADSL broadband connection is always on.
+The information that you initially receive in your home is a series of digital signals which are decoded and recoded into usable information - in this case for telephone calls and an internet connection.
+An ADSL broadband connection is 'always-on'.

 How does cable / fibre-optic broadband work?